avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ### Purpose

-For this project, I aam focusing on the context from the building blocks of languages in order to apply sentiment analysis and topic modelling on tweet data. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within a text or document.
+For this project, I aam focusing on the context from the building blocks of languages in order to apply sentiment analysis and topic modelling on tweet data. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within tweets.

 To read how I collected the tweets, you can read my previous [post](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}.